2024-25 Ski Season Progress Report as of January 19, 2025

 Taos

 Northeast: No one opened during a warm October in New England or eastern Canada.
 November snowmaking was intermittent, so Nov.
 15 Killington opened 3%, Sunday River 2% and Whiteface opened 7% weekends.
 Some areas missed Thanksgiving openings with ongoing warm weather in November.
 The first week of December was colder with 1-3 feet of natural snow.
 Some trail counts declined during the second week with mixed precipitation.
-Percents open: Okemo 32%, Hunter 34%, Sunday River 30%, Sugarloaf 16%, Tremblant 23%, St. Anne 16%.
+Northern Vermont had a good Christmas with clear weather after 1.5 - 2 feet of new snow, but conditions and open terrain degraded with rain Dec.
+29-31.
+So far January has been cold and windy, with the most snow, average 4.5 feet, in Northern Vermont.
+Percents open: Okemo 91%, Hunter 85%, Sunday River 75%, Sugarloaf 54%, Tremblant 96%, St. Anne 61%.

 Area